Introduction

 Riverside parks in Sauk Rapids include:

-• Oxcart Trail (paved trail along the river that connects the 4 riverfront trails)
+- The paved Oxcart Trail runs along the river and connects the riverfront trails and parks

 Entertainment and Events